PROFESSIONS, VOCATIONS, AND BUSINESSES

 (e) "Multistate practice of pharmacy" means the practice of pharmacy in or into Idaho, for a patient located in Idaho, by a multistate licensee, pursuant to the requirements of this section and the terms of a mutual recognition agreement.

-(f) "Multistate technician" means a nonresident certified technician, licensed by a party state, who is not otherwise registered by the board.
+(f) "Multistate technician" means a nonresident technician, licensed by a party state, who is not otherwise registered by the board.

 (g) "Mutual recognition agreement" means a written agreement entered into between the board and a party state allowing for the multistate practice of pharmacy, subject to the requirements of this section and any other reasonable and supplemental contract terms negotiated by the board and the party state.

 (h) "Party state" means any pharmacy licensing agency of a state that has entered a mutual recognition agreement with the board.

 (i) "Primary state of residence" means the multistate licensee’s declared primary state of residence, as evidenced by a valid state or federal identification card with a home address or another form of identification as accepted by the board.